sergiolitwiniuk85/GATK-best-practices-VC-pipe/1_Mapping&Preprocessing_GATK.md

 The major steps taken in v4 sample QC are listed here (with details following):

-* Samples with obviously bad quality were removed using hard filters
+* Samples with obviously bad quality were removed using hard filters:Applied the novel metric Contamination from Homozygous Alternate Reference Reads [CHARR](https://www.biorxiv.org/content/10.1101/2023.06.28.545801v1)

+QC metrics were computed using the Hail sample QC module on all autosomal, biallelic SNVs.
+In summary, the hard filtering step removed samples that were outliers for the following metrics:

+Contamination (mean AB biallelic SNPs) > 1.5%<br>
+Number of singletons > 5000<br>
+Heterozygous: homozygous ratio > 10<br>
+Bases with DP over 1X < 5x107<br>
+Bases with DP over 20X < 4x107<br>
+Proportion chimera > 0.05<br>
+Mean chromosome 20 DP < 10X<br>
+Callrate calculated over high quality sites < 0.8<br>
 * Inferred exome capture platform for each sample

+Performed a principal components analysis (PCA) using missingness rate calculated per sample for each exome calling interval (intersection of Broad and UK Biobank intervals).
+Using nine principal components (PCs), we inferred that there are 20 unique exome sequencing platforms in gnomAD v4.
-* Inferred sex karyotypes for each sample using normalized sex chromosome coverage
+* Inferred sex karyotypes for each sample using normalized sex chromosome coverage.

+Used [Hail’s impute_sex_chromosome_ploidy](https://hail.is/docs/0.2/vds/hail.vds.impute_sex_chromosome_ploidy.html#hail-vds-impute-sex-chromosome-ploidy) impute_sex_chromosome_ploidy module to calculate mean coverage across chromosomes X (chrX) and Y (chrY).

-* Inferred relatedness between samples, including between the v4 exomes and genomes, and identified pairs of first and second degree relatives
+* Inferred relatedness between samples, including between the v4 exomes and genomes, and identified pairs of first and second degree relatives.

+CUDA-based implementation of KING ([cuKING](https://github.com/populationgenomics/cuKING/tree/1d29d72a184da33cf2500f8b537ae56ce66a7e96); implemented by Leonhard Gruenschloss)

 * Used genetic similarity to cluster and identify genetic ancestry groups
 * Filtered samples based on QC metrics

+More details on GnomAD v4.0 [here](https://gnomad.broadinstitute.org/news/2023-11-gnomad-v4-0/)

 <br>